sdforero/Uber/README.md

 The analysis focused on evaluating the usage patterns and trends of Uber services in New York City during the first half of 2015.
 The objective was to understand how ride requests varied according to different temporal and geographical factors to optimize resource allocation and improve operational efficiency.

 ### Technologies used
-- Technologies and Functions Used
 - Pandas: For data manipulation and cleaning.
 - Numpy: For numerical operations.
-- Seaborn and Matplotlib: For data visualization.
+- Seaborn and matplotlib: For data visualization.
-- Plotly and Folium: For interactive graphs and heat map creation.
+- Plotly and folium: For interactive graphs and heat map creation.

 ### Key functions:
 - pd.read_csv(): For reading CSV files.